hazem-hosny/2020-09-30-cms-open-data-workshop-for-theorists/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must use their personal computer with a Mac, Linux, or Windows operating system that they have administrative privileges on.
 They should have a working virtual machine or Docker container environment as listed in the pre-exercises.
-In addition, the packages listed <a href="#setup">below</a> could be useful.
 </p>

 {% comment %}